-A beautiful antique rug becomes an instant and luxurious focal point in any room setting – at home everywhere from modern urban pads to rambling country piles.
+When you buy an antique rug it instantly becomes an instant and luxurious focal point in any room setting – at home everywhere from modern urban pads to rambling country piles.
 Rich in colour and character, on the eve of the sixth London Antique Rug and Textile Art Fair (LARTA) organiser Aaron Nejad reveals what to look for in the perfect antique rug or textile.

 Is the age of an antique rug important?

-Antique rugs and carpets are ideal for period settings, but can also look spectacular in modern environments.
+Buy an antique rug or carpet and you’ll discover they are ideal for period settings, but can also look spectacular in modern environments.
 Up to around 1850, all rugs and textiles were produced using natural dyes.
 These dyes survive the generations well and often result in rich and harmonious colour ranges.
 After 1850 chemical dyes began to be employed gradually and by 1900 many rugs were woven with inferior chemical dyes which can either look harsh or insipid.
 Look for antique rugs with natural dyes.

 Does the quality of the weave matter?

 It depends on the item.
-The first point to consider when looking at any antique rug or textile is whether it is beautiful.
+The first point to consider when buying an antique rug or textile is whether it is beautiful.
 Is the design well drawn, does it have balance?
 Are the colours beautiful?
 Then one can consider the quality of the weaving.

 Is condition important?